Having set up my business just shy of 11 months ago, I have come amazingly far.

 A few weeks ago, I was in the EU training delegates to pitch their businesses to investors, and most recently, I hosted a conference to over 1000 delegates in Istanbul, where I got to introduce the 11th President of Turkey, firmly shaking his hand and giving him a little wink ofcourse!

 I mention this not to gloat, but to highlight that I practice exactly what I teach.
-Think big, no half measures and always go for it!
+Think big, no half measures and….

-I didn’t used to be this way….
+But I didn’t used to be this way….

-“Come on Amy, just launch a bloody website and start your own business!”.
+“Come on Amy, start your own business!”.